Maryland-in-Barcelona Housing Options Overview

 All costs and availability subject to change.

 Students also have the option to live with other UMD students and possibly students from the Resident Director, Ryan Lorenz's, other study abroad programs in pisos (apartments/flats) which are located throughout Barcelona.
 All are centrally located and within a short commute from the university campuses.
-Pisos can be anywhere from 3-8 people in the whole apartment.
+Pisos can be anywhere from 3-8 people in the whole apartment but tend to be in the 4-6 person range.
 Some pisos may have very modern furniture in modern buildings while others may be quite old-fashioned.
 In either case, the furniture and the apartment that you live in will be in good condition.
 You will be held financially responsible for any damage that occurs to any item within your apartment (including broken dishes).
 All flats include a complete kitchen, allowing you to prepare your own meals.

 On this program, we offer two different apartment types: